danielabar/meblog/src/markdown/active_storage_form_errors.md

 - **Built a custom file input using Stimulus**, giving users visual feedback about their selected file, even when the native file picker resets.
 - **Created a reusable partial for file inputs** that combines the hidden field and Stimulus enhancements, making it easy to apply this pattern across an application.

-With these techniques, you now have a robust, user-friendly way to preserve file uploads through validation cycles, bringing Active Storage in line with the rest of Rails' form behavior.
+With these techniques, you now have a robust, user-friendly way to preserve file uploads through validation cycles.

-## TODO
-* edit